ytthuan/LeoSQLServerRServices/CampaignManagement/readme.md

 ## For the Data Scientist

 This template showcases the use of Random Forest and Gradient Boosting to model for Campaign Responses.
 Data Scientists can follow the steps of data creation, model development, scoring and deployment.
 The final deployed recommendations will then be visualized in PowerBI.
-[See more details and explanations of the entire process.](Resources/data-scientist.md).
+[See more details and explanations of all the files involved in this solution.](Resources/data-scientist.md).

 ##Template Contents